 Repadmin – Active Directory Replication Tools

 In this post, we’ll learn about Repadmin command, it’s the Active Directory Replication Tools used to check Active Directory replication between Active Directory Domain Controller.
-Repadmin is a command line tool introduced by Microsoft in Windows Server 2003 R2 and still actively used in latest version of Microsoft e.g. Windows Server 2012 R2, etc. In the old post, we already learned the steps to promote a Domain Controller using PowerShell command.
+Repadmin is a command line tool introduced by Microsoft in Windows Server 2003 R2 and still actively used in latest version of Microsoft e.g. Windows Server 2012 R2, etc to replicate AD data.
+In the old post, we already learned the steps to promote a Domain Controller using PowerShell command.

 Steps to check AD Replication in Windows Server 2012 R2 through GUI

-1. Let’s assume a scenario in which we have two Domain Controllers naming DC01 and DC02 in the domain.
+1. Let’s assume a scenario in which we have two Domain Controllers in our Domain named as DC01 and DC02 in the domain.
 We’ll check Active Directory objects replication between these two Domain Controller.

 3. It opens the confirmation dialogue box which tells that Active Directory Domain Services are replicated the connections.
 Click on OK.
-If you see any error or if Additional Domain Controller is recently promoted then you need to wait for sometime before you try to do forceful AD replication.
+If you see any error or if Additional Domain Controller is recently promoted then you need to wait for sometime (about 30 minutes if intra-site and about two to four hours if inter-site) before you try to do forceful AD replication.

 4. To push the information to selected DC click on “Replicate configuration to the selected DC“.
 It also opens the confirmation dialogue box that the Active Directory Domain Services are replicated with each other.
 Click on Next to continue.

 It is the preferred method to replicate AD as it’s only going to replicate Data between Domain Controllers that we select.
 It would not start replication between all the DCs which consumes most of the bandwidth and can create congestion in the environment.